Victor-Future/Writing/README.md

 This is the primary reason why we will be presenting key techniques for addressing these challanges in the context of important parallel computation patterns.
 The ones that are the most widely used are MPI for scalable cluster computing, and OpenMP for shared memory multiprocessor systems. way = vehicle 方法，手段，工具
+This is due to the fact that ...
 ```

 ### **研究的过程**